 This may once have been true, and it was true depending on a woman’s role or status in society in general and her own sphere in particular.
 Where women once dressed according to custom, even fad, today we can dress according to our personal style.
 Today, what is “done” is frequently “anything goes.”
 It is still true that we are judged on our attire, however unconsciously and silently, by others.
 We still want to spruce up to go out to dinner, but the dress code is casual.
 Now we dine out much more casually and frequently than our parents did.

 Outside of an executive office environment, and sometimes even there, personal styles vary from au courant chic to slightly slutty, from vintage to rocker, from sporty to girlie.
 Some styles defy description.
-We seniors may think standards of dress are slipping miserably, but seniors in any era probably thought the same thing.
+We may think standards of dress are slipping miserably, but older women in any era probably thought the same thing.
 It’s what we do.

 We think about but we don’t dwell on our ailments, and we don’t dwell on dying.
 We do care about our health and want to feel our best.
 As much as we hate making and keeping all the many regular medical appointments for all the tests and checkups we need, we see to it.
 It’s what we do.